Mambouna/pgturbo/doc/other-libs.rst

 .. caution::

-    If you want to use Network Zero with Pygame Zero, make sure you don't let it **block** (stop everything while waiting for messages).
-This will interrupt Pygame Zero so that it stops animating the screen or even responding to input.
+    If you want to use Network Zero with Pygame Turbo, make sure you don't let it **block** (stop everything while waiting for messages).
+This will interrupt Pygame Turbo so that it stops animating the screen or even responding to input.
 Always set the ``wait_for_s`` or ``wait_for_reply_s`` options to ``0`` seconds.